Why Is Hydration Important?

 - Helping you to stay awake and alert throughout the day

-Hydration is responsible for many more vital functions, but this brief list gives you an idea of just how important staying hydrated is!
+Hydration is responsible for many other vital functions, but this brief list gives you an idea of just how important staying hydrated is!

 It’s not just the AC that keeps you cool.
 Drinking the recommended 8-11 glasses of water a day helps keep your body at a healthy temperature.
 If your body becomes too hot, your body will sweat to maintain a stable temperature.
 That’s why after a morning workout, or even during a poolside afternoon, it’s critical that you stay hydrated to make up for lost fluids.